 Sometimes, we look at the problems around us and feel powerless to do anything about them.
-It’s at that exact time that we should get into action, because we all have something special to give.
-This month’s profile of a local private sector volunteer is all about action and, just like me and you, he cares deeply about every single person in his community, especially those who have been historically marginalized.
+It’s at that time we should get into action, because we all have something to give.
+This month’s profile of a local private-sector volunteer is all about action and, just like you and me, he cares deeply about his community, especially historically marginalized people.

 Kevin Timbro began volunteering with Hartford children within a few years of graduating from college, and now, with a wife and three children under age 5, he remains passionate about lending his skills to help Hartford Public Schools students achieve.
 He’s just not sure what that will look like this fall, as it’s still unknown whether coronavirus will prevent students from returning to school.
 Either way, he knows they need support.